 Newfoundland and Labrador

-Information relating to becoming an undergraduate student in Chemsistry at Memorial University is given below.
-If you cannot find the information you were looking for, or have any other questions please contact Dr. Chris Flinn.
+Information relating to becoming an undergraduate student in chemistry at Memorial University is given below.
+If you cannot find the information you are looking for, or have any other questions please contact an undergraduate advisor.

 NL high school chemistry, math and physics

 Students attending high school in Newfoundland and Labrador who are interested in exploring a chemistry degree option at Memorial University can prepare themselves by ensuring that they take Chemistry 3202, Advanced Math 3205 and Physics 3204 if these courses are offered at their high school.
 If any of these courses are not offered, students should ensure that they have taken the highest level chemistry, physics and math courses that are available.

 Choosing Your First Chemistry Course at Memorial, St. John's Campus: CHEM 1050 or CHEM 1010?

 If you achieved a 65% or greater average in level III (or grade 12) chemistry (Chemistry 3202 in NL) you should take CHEM 1050 at Memorial.
 If you were not able to take level III (or grade 12) chemistry, or achieved lower than 65%, or it has been a long time since you did level III (or grade 12) chemistry, CHEM 1010 will prepare you for CHEM 1050.

 You should have a good working knowledge of all the material you covered in your chemistry and science courses and those skills you learned in your math classes.
 To succeed in CHEM 1050 you will need to have a good grasp of the mole concept and stoichiometry.
 A good example of the type of problem you should be able to find a solution to do is provided below:

 Rocket candy is a mixture of potassium nitrate (KNO3) and sucrose, and is used to propel model rockets.
 The reaction occurs as follows: